Some simple theories from a Boolean algebra point of view: First direction: saturation

 \section{First direction: saturation}

-In this section we fix $\bn > \bk \geq 2$ and we build by induction a Boolean algebra $\ba$ and an ultrafilter $\de_*$ on it, so that a corresponding regular ultrafilter $\de$ formed from them by separation of variables will be good for any $T_\xm$.
-In \S \ref{s:n-s} we prove that the chain condition used (\ref{g2a}) is sufficient to block saturation of $T_{\bn,\bk}$.
+In this section we fix $\bn > \bk \geq 2$ and we build by induction a Boolean algebra $\ba$ and an ultrafilter $\de_*$ on it, so that a corresponding regular ultrafilter $\de$ formed from them by separation of variables will be good for any $T_\xm$. \footnote{The reader is reminded that an overview of the subsequent proofs and how they fit together is given at the end of the first section.}

 \begin{conv} Fix for the section integers $\bn > \bk \geq 2$. \end{conv}